 Make a complaint:

-- by telephone, to the relevant department
+- by telephone, by contacting the relevant department

 - in writing to: Customer Complaint Team, Cunninghame House, Irvine, KA12 8EE (complaints relating to North Ayrshire Health and Social Care Partnership should be addressed to: Health and Social Care Partnership Complaints Department, 5th floor west, Cunninghame House, Irvine, KA12 8EE)